top of page

 Help!
 Where do I find Scholarships?

-True Story: My daughter was awarded over two million dollars in scholarships because she applied to 24 performing arts (audition-based) colleges with a relatively strong academic profile.
-Every college offered her a discount (think Kohl's coupon) because many less selective private colleges inflate their prices and provide discounts in the form of a scholarship to students they want to enroll to meet their institutional priorities.
+True Story: My daughter was awarded over $2 million in scholarships by applying to performing arts (audition-based) colleges with a relatively strong academic profile.
+Every college offered her a discount (think Kohls' coupon) because many less selective private colleges inflate their prices and offer discounts in the form of scholarships to students they want to enroll to meet their institutional priorities.
 Some offer discounts to all students.

 In North Carolina, the best "scholarship" is often in-state tuition.
 Once a student leaves our state or chooses a private college, costs tend to go up.